 To remain in compliance with home school laws, students must be assessed at the end of grades 3, 5, 8, and 10 by August 15th.
 The same assessment schedule applies to disabled and non-disabled children.
 Parents are free to teach their child at any grade level, however for assessment purposes the LBL will assign the student a grade level and assessment-due year calculated by the child's chronological age, per OAR 581-021-0026(6).
 If the LBL-assigned grade and assessment-due year do not correspond with your calculations, please feel free to contact us for clarification.

-Under OAR 581-021-0029(b) "Child with a disability” means a child between the ages of 7 and 18 whose parent or guardian seeks exemption from compulsory school attendance under ORS 339.030(1)(c) or (1)(d) [registered for home school through ESD] and who meets eligibility criteria for a specific disability category under OAR 581-015-0051.
-Therefore, if you believe that your child has a disability, and you want have your student assessed according to a current IEP or PDP in lieu of standardized testing, your child must have had an evaluation by his/her resident school and have a current Statement of Eligibility for special education.
+Under OAR 581-021-0029(b) "Child with a disability" means a child between the ages of 7 and 18 whose parent or guardian seeks exemption from compulsory school attendance under ORS 339.030(1)(c) or (1)(d) [enrolled for home school through ESD] and who meets eligibility criteria for a specific disability category under OAR 581-015-0051 [renumbered as 581-015-2000 in 2007].
+Therefore, if you believe that your child has a disability, and you want to have your student assessed according to a current IEP or PDP in lieu of standardized testing, your child must have had an evaluation by his/her resident school and have a current Statement of Eligibility for special education.

 If a student is found to have a disability by the resident public school, he may qualify for an IEP, a written, individualized education program, developed for the student by a special education team at the resident public school.
 For students with a current IEP, parents may submit a report in lieu of standardized test scores.
 This report consists of: